Medinilla magnifica (Rose Grape Plant) Indoor Care; Watering, Light, Soil, Problems

 Watering

-Water your Medinilla magnifica liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
-Keep the soil moderately moist and avoid overwatering to prevent yellowing leaves and mushy stems.
+Water Medinilla magnifica liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent rotting, drooping, yellowing leaves and mushy stems.

-Cut down watering in the cold season (fall and winter) to maintain the soil barely moist as growth is minimal at this time.
-However, do not allow the soil to dry out completely as it can result in wilting and drooping leaves, and dry, crispy leaf edges.
+Cut down watering in fall and winter to maintain the soil barely moist since growth is reduced at this time.
+However, do not allow the soil to dry out completely as it can result in wilting and drooping leaves and dry, crispy leaf edges.

 Light requirements

-Rose Grape Plant prefers bright indirect light (dappled light).
+Rose Grape Plant prefers bright indirect light (dappled light); position in next to a bright, sunless window.
 Keep it away from direct sunshine to avoid scorching of the leaves.

-Too little light will lead to leggy growth and fewer flowers.
-Therefore, if you do not have adequate light in your home, consider instaling a grow light to supplement it.
+Too little light can result in yellowing, leaf drop, leggy growth and fewer flowers.
+Therefore, if you do not have adequate light in your home, use a grow light to supplement it.

-Pro tip: Regularly rotate the pot to ensure that the plant receives light on all sides for balanced growth and also prevent legginess.
+Once a month, give the pot a quarter turn, to ensure that the plant receives light on all sides for balanced growth and also prevent legginess.

-Medinilla magnifica thrives in warm temperatures of 16-240C.
-A room temperature that is comfortable for you is ideal for this plant.
-Keep it away from drafts to prevent leaf curl and leaf fall.
+Medinilla magnifica grows best in a warmth of 16-240C; a temperature that is comfortable for you is ideal for this plant.
+Keep it away from sources of drafts like open doors, drafty windows, AC units, hot air vents, radiators and others, to prevent stunted growth, yellowing, drooping, leaf curl and leaf fall.

 Fertilizer

-Feed your Rose Grape Plant with a Phosphorous-rich, water-soluble fertilizer every 2-3 weeks during the growing season to promote blooming.
+Feed your Rose Grape Plant with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks in spring and summer to promote blooming and a healthy growth.

 Avoid too much fertilizer as it may result in leggy growth.
 Do not feed with a Nitrogen-rich fertilizer as it can lead to excessive foliage growth at the expense of flowers.

-Stop feeding in the cold season (fall and winter) as growth is reduced at this time, therefore, the plant does not need it.
+Stop feeding in fall and winter as growth is reduced at this time; the plant does not need it.
 Feeding at this time can result in fertilizer burn and death of the plant.

 What kind of soil does a Medinilla magnifica need?

-The best soil for Medinilla magnifica should be a well-draining, aerated soil that retains moisture without becoming soggy.
-A mix made up of 50% orchid mix or peat-based potting soil, 30% perlite or sand (for aeration) and 20% bark or coco coir (for moisture retention) is ideal for this plant.
+The best soil for Medinilla magnifica should be a free-draining, well-aerated soil that retains moisture without getting soggy.
+A blend of 2 parts of potting soil and 1 part perlite is a good choice for this plant.

 Repotting

-Repot your Rose Grape Plant at the beginning of the growing season into a pot one size larger than the previous one only when the plant becomes pot-bound.
+Repot Rose Grape Plant at the beginning of the growing season, into a pot one size larger, when the plant becomes pot-bound.
+Use a pot with a drainage hole and well-draining soil to prevent root-rot.

 Pruning & Grooming